 Taza Chocolates Tour

-We arrived at Bantam Cider, a modern American cider taproom, thoroughly soaked to the bone from the wicked rain and chilled.
-Bantam is a local company that uses Massachusetts grown apples and quality all-natural ingredients to press and turn out some amazing hard ciders.
-The result, pure deliciousness and something new I had never experienced, nor was familiar with.
-We each decided to try a flight of ciders, around $10, which includes five choices.
-“Wunderkind”, their flagship cider, has a 6% ABV and is described as “Sparkling wine yeast combined with a touch of flour-blossom honey”.
-All of us liked this one but the group favorites were “Rojo”, a tart and mildly sour cherry product, and “The Americain”, my favorite, which was an ale finished with rose petals, green cardamom, coriander, clove, and cinnamon.
+We all tried a flight of ciders (around $10) which came with five choices.
+Wunderkind, their most popular cider, has a 6% ABV and is described as “Sparkling wine yeast combined with a touch of flour-blossom honey”.
+All of us liked this one but the group favorites were “Rojo”, a tart and mildly sour cherry product, and “The Americain”, which was an ale finished with rose petals, green cardamom, coriander, clove, and cinnamon.
 The three mentioned are mainstays on Bantam’s menu and the rest of the flavors are subject to change.